Techtonica/curriculum/learning-to-learn/learning-to-learn.md

 - Do (take 2 quizzes)

 ### Motivation
-Techtonica is an intensive learning program whose format puts emphasis on student-led learning, unlike a traditional classroom setting which emphasizes instructor-led learning.
-It's important that students understand some common limiting beliefs about learning, and work to free themselves of these beliefs to be more successful at Techtonica.
+Techtonica is an intensive learning program whose format puts emphasis on participant-led learning, unlike a traditional classroom setting which emphasizes instructor-led learning.
+It's important that participants understand some common limiting beliefs about learning, and work to free themselves of these beliefs to be more successful at Techtonica.

 ### Objective
-**Students will understand**:
+**Participants will understand**:
 - Their own learning style(s)
 - How to fix new information in their minds
 - What the Growth Mindset is and how to practice it